 Fees and charges: Visit the University of Newcastle website for current fee information.

 This degree and future professional practice is both mentally and physically demanding.
 Students may be required to practise hands-on examinations and simulated treatments/procedures with other students in laboratory classes.
 Applicants who may be unsure of their ability to complete the degree and work in the profession should contact the University prior to applying.

-Assumed knowledge: Any 2 units of English plus Mathematics or Physics.
+Assumed knowledge: Any 2 units of English plus Mathematics Advanced or Physics.